ax-llm/ax/README.md

-# LLMClient - Simplify Building with LLMs, Function Calling and Reasoning.
+# LLMClient - Simplify Building with LLMs, Debugging & Tracing Proxy, Function Calling and Reasoning and more

 A production library, supports all major hosted and open-source LLMs , focused on function (API) calling and reasoning.
 Build quickly with LLMs